-A student may request a make-up exam or quiz in the case of an EXTREME EMERGENCY.
+A student may request a make-up exam to be administered in the campus Testing Center in the case of an EXTREME EMERGENCY.
 The instructor decides what constitutes an EXTREME EMERGENCY.
 Make-up exams must be completed before the next class meeting.

-If you are absent the day of an exam, the missing grade will be the "lowest" exam grade and will be replaced by the Final Exam grade.
+If you are unable to take an exam, the missing grade will be the "lowest" exam grade and will be replaced by the Final Exam grade.